Religion in the Democratic Republic of the Congo: Overview

-Traditional religions embody such concepts as monotheism, animism, vitalism, spirit and ancestor worship, witchcraft, and sorcery and vary widely among ethnic groups.
+Traditional religions embody such concepts as pantheism, animism, vitalism, spirit and ancestor worship, witchcraft, and sorcery and vary widely among ethnic groups.
 The syncretic sects often merge Christianity with traditional beliefs and rituals, and may not be accepted by mainstream churches as part of Christianity.
 A clear delineation of religious affiliation into these membership categories can give a misleading picture of Congolese reality.
 The number of persons who can be categorized as belonging exclusively to one group or another is limited.
 Overlapping affiliations are more common.
 As with class identity or with ethnic identity, an individual's religious identity may be situational.

 Different spiritual traditions, agents, and communities may be sought out for assistance, depending on the situation at hand.
 For example, Christian students may employ sorcery with the objective of improving their individual exam scores or of helping their school's soccer team win in competition against their opponents.
 Sophisticated urbanites, faced with disease in a family member, may patronize indigenous healers and diviners.
 And Congolese practicing traditional African religions may also go to both established Christian clergy and breakaway Christian sects in search of spiritual assistance.
 In the search for spiritual resources, the Congolese have frequently displayed a marked openness and pragmatism.